KoolRick/minishell/README.md

 put in practice some of the most importan calls in a operating sysyem like, "**fork**", "**exec**", "**signal**", "**pipe**", "**dup**" and more.

-Also is a Makefile is programed to facilite the execution and the use of the compiler gcc.
+Also, there is a Makefile is programed to facilite the execution and the use of the compiler gcc.

+This minishell includes input prompts where users can enter commands, and supports redirections (<, >, >>) for input/output control.
+Pipelines (|) are used to connect the output of one command to the input of another.
+It also allows running commands in the background using &, enabling multitasking.
+Additionally, it manages signals like SIGINT and SIGQUIT to handle interruptions, ensuring smooth operation and process control.

 This also has programed some built-in functions just as: